 Conclusion

-Customer churn can take a heavy toll on your business if you let it.
-Thankfully, there are more than a handful of strategies to help you retain customers.
-Examine each of them and determine the best for your business.
+Customer attrition can take a heavy toll on your business if you let it.
+Thankfully, there are more than a handful of strategies to help you identify root causes and reduce customer attrition rate.

 Try Userpilot and Take Your Product Growth to the Next Level